AutomationOfThings/CameraUI/README.md

 1. Prism
 2. Extended.Wpf.Toolkit.2.8
 3. MJPEG-Decoder.1.2
 4. The CameraUI uses functionalities from LCM API.
 Therefore you need to add lcm.dll under directiry packages/LCM.
-You can update LCM API by simply replacing lcm.dll in packages/LCM
+You can update LCM API by simply replacing lcm.dll in packages/LCM.
+Follow the instructions in CameraRT to get lcm.dll file.
 5. Note that 1,2 and 3 can be restored in Visual Studio 2015

 ## Other files required for running from Visual Studio: